-Thank you so very much for all your goodness and generosity to Saint Benedict Parish in so many ways.
+Thank you to all for your goodness and generosity to Saint Benedict the Abbot Parish.

 Father Jose Elias